 Fall flavors shine when creamy risotto is complimented by sweet and caramelized fried pears.
 This creamy savory treat becomes even more special when topped with thin sliced peppered beef.
-It’s an easy restaurant quality meal from your own kitchen…let’s take a look.
+It’s an easy restaurant quality meal from your own kitchen…let’s take a look at this easy Instant Pot Pear Risotto Recipe.

 I’ve had this recipe idea for pear risotto in the back of my mind for months.
 All I needed was for pear season to arrive.